urbit/urbit/README.md

 Learn more
 ==========

-If this is your first time using Urbit, we'd recommend starting  [here](http://urbit.org/docs/using/admin/).
+If this is your first time using Urbit, and you've followed the instructions above, we'd recommend continuing the sequence [here](http://urbit.org/docs/using/admin/).

 ### Docs
 [urbit.org/docs](http://urbit.org/docs/) is the public documentation site.